 Go to PSB Portal Choose Profiles Select the profile that is assigned to the computer Go to General Settings Go to Allow the user to uninstall the product Enable the setting (slide down to green) Click Save and publish

 Article no: 000016792

 I am trying to install F-Secure Computer Protection/Server Protection on a Windows host and it failed between 80 to 99%.
 In fsdiag, NetworkInstaller.log displays the following entry:

 *E: MsiMessageCallback: MSI: Service 'F-Secure Hoster (Restricted)' (fsnethoster) failed to start.
 Verify that you have sufficient privileges to start system services.

 Follow the workaround below to fix the installation issue:

 Rename following files to anything else (e.g. vcruntime140_old.dll):

 On 32 bit Windows:

-2. Restart the computer.
-If the steps above did not help, there is a possibility that registry key HKEY_USERS\S-1-5-20 doesn't have the required permission for NETWORK SERVICE and fsnethoster is unable to create an entry there.
+If the steps above do not help, there is a possibility that registry key HKEY_USERS\S-1-5-20 doesn't have the required permission for NETWORK SERVICE and fsnethoster is unable to create an entry there.
 Follow the steps below to fix the issue: